How to unstage files from index

 Before we dive into fine-tuning the `git reset` command, it’s worth quickly reviewing what the index actually is in Git, why it’s necessary, and how it works.
 There’s a great article on the Git workflow at git scm, but I’ll summarize it here.

 There are three steps: first, you create and/or modify files in your working directory, the files as they exist on your hard drive.
 Then, you need to specify which changes you want batch together.
 Finally, you take that set of changes and name and describe them, creating a commit which is then stored in Git for future reference.

 As I mentioned briefly at the beginning of this article, the index plays a crucial role in this process: helping you batch those changes together.
 As you’re working, you might make a number of different updates before reaching a good breaking point, and you don’t necessarily want to store them all together.
 So you need a way to pick, of the changes to your files since the last commit, which ones belong together.

-With this understanding in hand, it’s easy to imagine not only how `git add`, `reset`, and `rm` work, but also some preventative measures to avoid having to manually unstage changes.
+With this understanding in hand, it’s easy to imagine not only how `git add`, `git reset`, and `git rm` work, but also some preventative measures to avoid having to manually unstage changes.
 We’ll cover some of those later, too.

-If you need to unstage a specific file, you can simply pass the path to that file to the `reset` command.
+If you need to unstage a specific file, you can simply pass the path to that file to the `git reset` command.
 This works with both files and directories: